Reds vs. Red Sox Player Props Betting Odds

 Steer Stats

-- Spencer Steer has 14 doubles, two triples, seven home runs, 19 walks and 25 RBI (55 total hits).
+- Spencer Steer has 57 hits with 14 doubles, two triples, seven home runs, 19 walks and 26 RBI.
 He's also stolen one base.

 Steer Recent Games